ddahan/masonkid-dj/README.md

 - If you have any VS Code error similar to "xxx extension can't be activated", just run `reload window` VS Code command.
 - Run `./manage.py migrate`
 - Run `./manage.py runserver` and go to "http://localhost:8000/" to ensure everything works.

+### About .env file

+- .env file is currently versionned because it's required to create the container without error.
+Once the container is created, you should un-version it by adding it to `.gitignore` file.